danriedl/engular/adev/src/content/guide/animations/transition-and-triggers.md

 ### Animatable properties and units

-Angular animations support builds on top of web animations, so you can animate any property that the browser considers animatable.
+Engular animations support builds on top of web animations, so you can animate any property that the browser considers animatable.
 This includes positions, sizes, transforms, colors, borders, and more.
 The W3C maintains a list of animatable properties on its [CSS Transitions](https://www.w3.org/TR/css-transitions-1) page.